Working Towards Successful Inclusive Education Practices

 - Encourage co-operation among post-secondary SWD.

 - Disseminate information to its members on all aspects of the experiences of post-secondary SWD.

 - Inform and increase awareness among the population, educational institutions, and governments on the experience and needs of these students.

 - Promote the creation of associations of SWD in each public and private post-secondary academic institution.

 - Promote the hiring of students and graduates with disabilities on the labour market.

 AQEIPS endorses the principles set in the Modèle explicatif des causes et conséquences des maladies, traumatismes et autres troubles.
 This model was presented by the International Network on the Disability Creation Process (INDCP) also known under the name Quebec Committee on the International Classification of Impairments, Disabilities and Handicaps (Quebec Committee on the ICIDH).
 The model shows that a large majority of disability-related situations that people with disabilities face have a lot more to do with environmental barriers than with individual personal characteristics.
 The model applies the principles endorsed by AQEIPS:

 - Access to higher education is a right for everyone and SWD must exercise this right without any restrictions.

 - SWD have the right to accessibility services in their environment and learning institutions must be ready to welcome them and meet their needs.

 NOTICE OF MEETING OBJECT: 2019 AQEIPS Annual General Meeting DATE: Saturday, May 4, 2019, from 12:00 p.m. (noon) to 4:00 p.m.
 LOCATION: Dawson College, 4001 de Maisonneuve Boulevard West, room 3F.25.
 This is located on the 3rd floor in wing F at the end of wing H (there will be signs to guide you on the… Continue Reading Annual General Meeting

-The board of directors is renewed every year at the Annual General Assembly.
-So if you are interested by the AQEIPS’ mission, join us.
-Do not hesitate to contact us at email@example.com if you have more questions.
+The Board of Directors is renewed every year at the annual general meeting.
+So, if you are interested by AQEIPS’s mission, you can join the board.
+Please contact us at email@example.com if you have any questions.
 Together, we can make a difference!
-If elected, what position will I occupy on the board of directors?… Continue Reading Become a Board Member
+If elected, what position will I occupy on the board of directors?
+At… Continue Reading Become a Board Member